Ketosis Symptoms: the Bridge Between Experience and Science – Introduction

 The Ketogenic Diet as a Way of Achieving Nutritional Ketosis

-A ketogenic diet is a dietetic approach used since 1921, where doctors used it primarily for treating young patients with refractory seizure disorders.
+The ketogenic diet has been used since the 1920s to treat epilepsy, especially in children who do not respond to conventional seizure medications.
+Its application has been well-documented and continues to be a significant area of medical research and practice.
 At that time, antiseizure medications were not known, and many scientists found the high-fat, low-carbohydrate diet very useful for treating this life-diminishing disorder.
 (1)

 Years have passed since then, and the ketogenic diet has continued to be explored for many other applications.
 Notably, the most studied one is its ability to improve weight in overweight people.
 Other applications under investigation include exercise performance, sleep, neurocognitive performance, cardiovascular health, diabetes management, and overall inflammatory control.
 (1-5)

-Nowadays, the keto diet is probably one of the most popular dietetical approaches out there, with many people turning into this habit with the hope of improving their lives.
+Nowadays, the keto diet is probably one of the most popular dietetic approaches out there, with many people turning to this habit with the hope of improving their lives.

 Some Negative Ketosis Symptoms

-It has been one or two days since one starts with this challenging dietetic regimen.
+It has been one or two days since one started this challenging dietetic regimen.
 Difficulties arise with frequencies and new food types since the classic Western diet is different from this new approach.
 Initially, a sense of lack of energy might arise, including decreased exercise tolerance.
 (6, 7)

 In other cases, people experience gastrointestinal issues, such as constipation, diarrhea, and abdominal bloating.
 Other less common manifestations include kidney stones, dehydration, and decreased bone density.
 Not every person experiences the same symptoms and with the same intensity or pattern, and not everyone has them.
 Fortunately, the adverse reactions of the ketogenic diet are transient and usually mild, lasting for a range of three to seven days.
 (1, 8)